kovidgoyal/calibre/manual/faq.rst

 How do I use purchased EPUB books with calibre (or what do I do with .acsm files)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Most purchased EPUB books have `DRM <https://drmfree.calibre-ebook.com/about#drm>`_.
 This prevents calibre from opening them.
-You can still use calibre to store and transfer them to your ebook reader.
+You can still use calibre to store and transfer them to your e-book reader.
 First, you must authorize your reader on a windows machine with Adobe Digital Editions.
 Once this is done, EPUB books transferred with calibre will work fine on your reader.
 When you purchase an epub book from a website, you will get an ".acsm" file.
-This file should be opened with Adobe Digital Editions, which will then download the actual ".epub" ebook.
-The ebook file will be stored in the folder "My Digital Editions", from where you can add it to calibre.
+This file should be opened with Adobe Digital Editions, which will then download the actual ".epub" e-book.
+The e-book file will be stored in the folder "My Digital Editions", from where you can add it to calibre.

 I am getting a "Permission Denied" error?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~